emanb29/LiberChat/liberchat-spec.md

 Nickname
 </dt>
 <dd>
-A case-insenitive identifier provided by the client that uniquely identifies the client on a given server.
+A case-insensitive identifier provided by the client that uniquely identifies the client on a given server.
 </dd>
 <dt>
 Channel